TAIWANESE FOOD, EXPLAINED

 Taiwan is an island surrounded by clean waters with rocky mountains and fertile plains.
-It’s no surprise then that Taiwanese food emphasizes fresh ingredients, cooked quickly to retain as much flavor as possible.
-There's less of a focus on spice and more of a focus on texture.
-These techniques and flavors are exemplified through Zai Lai’s leafy greens, pickled vegetables, and stir-fried rice noodles.
+It’s no surprise then that Taiwanese food emphasizes fresh ingredients, cooked quickly to retain as much flavor as possible, with less of a focus on spice and more on texture.
+These techniques and flavors are exemplified through Zai Lai’s leafy greens, oyster omelet, and stir-fried rice noodles.

 Taiwan’s culinary tradition is diverse, influenced by Dutch and Japanese colonization and waves of immigration from various regions of China dating back to the 17th century.